-4.15 What global distribution suppliers (GDSs) operate in your jurisdiction?
+4.15 What global distribution suppliers (GDSs) operate in India?

 Computer Reservation Systems (“CRSs”) or Global Distribution Systems (“GDSs”) are computerised systems that contain information about air carriers’ schedules, availability, fares and fare rules, through which reservations can be made or tickets may be issued.
 In India, GDSs are not governed by specific legislation.
 However, the DGCA has issued CARs to regulate and promote fair competition in the airline sector and to ensure that consumers do not receive inaccurate or misleading information on airline services.
 The said CAR on the Computer Reservation System and Global Distribution System prescribes obligations on system vendors and participating carriers, as well as subscribers.

-4.16 Are there any ownership requirements pertaining to GDSs operating in your jurisdiction?
+4.16 Are there any ownership requirements pertaining to GDSs operating in India ?

 The DGCA CARs are applicable to all GDSs, and to their essential elements operating in India displaying or selling air services, irrespective of: (i) the legal status or nationality of the system vendor; (ii) the source of the information used; or (iii) the location of the relevant data processing centre, and irrespective of where the air services are provided.
 There are no specific ownership restrictions.